MikeSoughton/DarkMatterML/README.md

 We train a DNN with these 2D histograms and evaluate it over new data, producing ROC curves.
 We do this for parton-level monojet signals as well as dijet detector-level monojet signals, whereupon we utilse a PCA to find the two most important features to construct histograms from.
 We then train a CNN with the histograms for the same monojet and dijet signals.
 We plot ROC curves for both methods, finding that the DNN using 2D histograms performs best.

-We finally consider how a statistical criterion $N_\text{SUSY}/N_\text{ALP}$ can be used to set a bound on the ALP cross-section, given some value for the SUSY cross-section, where $N_\text{SUSY}$ is the number of SUSY events correctly identified by the classifier and $N_\text{ALP}$ is the number of ALP events correctly identified by the classifier.
+We finally consider how a statistical criterion $N_\text{SUSY}/N_\text{ALP}$ can be used to set a bound on the ALP cross-section, given some value for the SUSY cross-section, where $N_\text{SUSY}$ is the number of SUSY histograms correctly identified by the classifier and $N_\text{ALP}$ is the number of ALP histograms correctly identified by the classifier.
 We produce plots to demonstrate this.

 Events are generated through [`MadGraph`](https://arxiv.org/abs/1106.0522) along with [`Pythia`](https://arxiv.org/abs/0710.3820) and [`Delphes`](https://arxiv.org/abs/1307.6346) for showering and detector effects.